One of the biggest new trends in home décor over the past few years is the rise of porcelain and ceramic tile that looks like wood.

 Added to that is the knock-on effect of the ever-increasing desirability of authentic hardwood flooring; a desire that cannot always be fulfilled, depending on your budget, sizing requirements or location, can now find some release in ceramic & porcelain wood look tile.

-As Becky Harris explains on the Houzz blog:
+As Becky Harris explained on the Houzz blog:

 “With reclaimed wood so on trend, buying wood tile is an alternative to searching for the perfect hundred-year-old barn wood, and tiles are available in dimensions that wood is typically not.”